-State Antiquities Landmark (SAL) designation stipulates that a property cannot be removed, altered, damaged, salvaged, or excavated without a permit from the Texas Historical Commission (THC).
+State Antiquities Landmark (SAL) is the highest level of historical designation offered by the State of Texas.
+This designation stipulates that a property cannot be removed, altered, damaged, salvaged, or excavated without a permit from the Texas Historical Commission (THC).
 Before commencing work on an SAL, the property owner must notify the THC of the proposed project.
 For complex projects, please consult THC staff early in the planning or design process in order to avoid delays.
 If a permit is required, THC staff will respond within 30 days of notification by providing a permit application form and indicating any required attachments and application reports.
 The Antiquities Permit Application Forms for Archeology, Underwater Archeology, and Historic Building and Structure Permits may also be downloaded from the Forms page.

 Depending on the nature of the project, an archeologist or architect with relevant professional qualifications and experience must oversee the permitted work and will be responsible for submitting any required reports.
 Permits are issued under the signature of the Executive Director of the THC or his designated representative, and include the terms and conditions governing the project work.